Youth Beef Team

 Bronze Level - 25 points

-Commitment Level - Completing 5 suggested activities
+Commitment Level - Completing five suggested activities

 Points are accumulated from August 1 to July 31.

-Activity Reports must be sent in by July 15 to receive credit for the previous year.
+Activity reports must be sent in by July 15 to receive credit for the previous year.

 Activity Form

-Activity Forms may be sent in the mail, faxed or emailed to:
+Activity forms may be sent in the mail, faxed or emailed to:

 Iowa Cattlemen's Foundation